Six of Pentacles

 The Six of Pentacles represents the moral side of wealth and this relates to wealth in movement or giving and receiving.
 This is shown graphically by balance scales used to weigh the six pentacles of the card.

-We are most concerned about receiving wealth in career, but when it comes to other areas such as your closest relationships, there is giving through pooling resources to buy a roof over your head and raising and educating a family.
+We are most concerned about receiving wealth in career.
+When it comes to other areas such as your closest relationships, there is giving through pooling resources to buy a roof over your head and raising and educating a family.
 We grow not just by materially bettering ourselves, but also those close to us.

-There is also giving altruistically by donating to larger groups and charity.
-As well as helping others through our generosity, we raises our own sense of spirituality and sense of belonging.
-It is often true that giving comes back by raising your own self-worth.
+Altruistic giving involves donating to larger groups and charities.
+Helping others through generosity simultaneously raises our own spirituality and sense of belonging.
+Giving circles back, elevating your own self-worth.

-The poorest person spiritually is often not the one who has nothing, but the one who has more than they need yet never gives.
-That person may have a poor image of the world and perhaps a poor attitude to others through being defensive and judging.
-In short, they are rarely happy in anything other than a superficial level.
+The poorest person spiritually is not the one who has nothing, but the one who has more than they need yet never gives.
+That person harbors a negative image of the world and a defensive, judgmental attitude toward others.
+They remain unhappy on anything other than a superficial level.

 Eleos

-Eleos is the personified spirit of compassion, mercy and pity.
-As with all personification deities, she has very few stories of her own.
-There was however a famous alter to Eleos in ancient Athens, and several stories surround it.
+Eleos is the personified spirit of compassion, mercy, and pity.
+Like all personification deities, she possesses few stories of her own.
+However, a famous altar to Eleos existed in ancient Athens, surrounded by several myths.

-The children of Herakles (Hercules) were said to have fled to Athens after their father’s death and were protected by the Athenians at the altar.
-Although this happens in a play by Euripides, there is evidence that the altar was where aid from the Athenians was symbolically asked for when they were asked to protect or fight for others.
+The children of Heracles (Hercules) fled to Athens after their father’s death, receiving protection from the Athenians at this altar.
+Although this occurs in a play by Euripides, historical evidence proves the altar served as the symbolic site where outsiders petitioned Athens for military aid or protection.

 …in hearts and minds does the goddess delight to dwell.

-The opposite of Eleos was Anaideia, another personification spirit.
-She was associated with ruthlessness, an unforgiving nature and shameless behavior.
+The absolute opposite of Eleos was Anaideia, the personification of ruthlessness, an unforgiving nature, and shameless behavior.

 Description and Symbology